1971 Lola T212

 Ex-McCaig Brothers Endurance Car

-The brothers went on to race in Can-Am and Formula Atlantic.
-Since then it has been owned by several people, but has always been kept in the same original condition, and color, as when raced in Daytona in 1972.
+Since the McCaig’s, the Lola has had several additional owners.
+However, throughout these different owners, the Lola has always been kept in its original condition, and color, as when it was raced in Daytona in 1972.

 This is not a beautifully restored show piece.
 It is an authentic race car that has been regularly raced over the last 20 years.
 The Lola has always been serviced and maintained by a professional race shop, and is track ready now.

 The Cosworth BDG has 7.5 hours and 620 miles, so it is less than half used.
 Also available is a fresh, Jay Ivey, 2 liter Cosworth BDG.
 That engine can be purchased separately for $30,000.00, or could be added to the purchase of the Lola, with terms to be determined.

 The seat belts were new in 2016, but now need replacing.
 An Aerotech fuel tank was installed in 2010.
 It was recently cleaned, and is in good condition.
 However, this tank may, or may not, need to be replaced before racing, depending upon the rules of your sanctiong body.

 Spares include a spare nose section, a set of original wheels, some gear sets, some other original bits, and some support equipment.

 The owner is retiring from racing, so the car needs to be sold.